daskeyboard/daskeyboard.io/q-authentication.md

 service: https://q.daskeyboard.com/

-NOTE: If you are wanting to send a JSON signal ONLY from your computer to your keyboard (i.e. not via Q cloud) you don't need authentication at all and can ignore this chapter.
+NOTE: If you are wanting to send a JSON signal ONLY from your computer to your keyboard (i.e. not via Q cloud) you don't need authentication at all and can skip this chapter.

 ## Key Oauth concept